Manhattan

 • Laser treatments: Lasers can be used to stimulate collagen production and reduce the appearance of acne scars.
 The Fraxel Re:Store Dual laser is the gold standard for skin resurfacing and is ideal for improving the appearance of acne scars.

-• Punch excisions: Dr. Rokhsar uses the punch excision method for the treatment of ice pick scars followed by laser resurfacing.
+• Punch excisions: Dr. Rokhsar uses the punch excision method for the treatment of ice-pick scars followed by laser resurfacing.

-It’s important to note that the best treatment for acne scars will vary depending on the type and severity of the scars.
+The best treatment for acne scars will vary depending on the type and severity of the scars.
 It’s recommended to consult with Dr. Rokhsar to determine the best treatment plan for your specific needs.
 Additionally, it’s important to maintain a consistent skincare routine with gentle cleansers and moisturizers in addition to a proper acne treatment regimen to help prevent further scarring.

 How long does laser acne scar removal take?

 Laser acne scar removal typically requires three to five treatment sessions, with each session lasting between 15 to 45 minutes, with an additional 60 minutes for topical anesthetic.
 The exact number of sessions required may vary depending on the severity of the scars and the type of laser used.
 Additionally, the results of the treatment may not be immediately visible, and it can take several weeks or even months for the skin to fully heal and improve.
 The recovery time after fractional laser treatment, which is a commonly used method for treating acne scars, is usually between three to five days.
 Additionally, while most people can safely undergo laser acne scar removal procedures, side effects such as redness, dryness, peeling, and irritation are common but generally mild.
-Dr. Rokhsar is considered a world expert in the treatment of acne scars with laser resurfacing including the Fraxel and CO2 lasers and often combines multiple procedures including lasers, subcision and punch excisions depending on the type and severity of the acne scarring.
+Dr. Rokhsar is considered a world expert in the treatment of acne scars with laser resurfacing including the Fraxel and CO2 lasers and often combines multiple procedures including lasers, subcision, and punch excisions depending on the type and severity of the acne scarring.

 How long does an acne scar take to heal?